streamingfast/tooling/README.md

 #### Install

-To install the Golang utilities, simply use `./scripts/install_all.sh`.
+To install all our CLI utilities, you can use `go install .cmd/...`.

 #### Usage